 Mustaches have been worn by villains, sex icons, presidents, badasses, and everyone in between.
 Indeed, this prominent beard style has seen many ups and downs over the years — a wild mustache ride, if you will.
 Most men can grow a mustache, but it’s what a man does with his mustache that defines him.

-Come with us on a journey through time and space — reality and fiction — as we search for the best mustaches in the world.
+Come with us on a journey through time and space — reality and fiction — as we search for the most famous types of mustaches in the world.
 Warning: These ‘staches are unironic, unapologetic, and undeniably cool.
 You may want to pick up some of the best mustache wax along the way.